How Mads Created Cyber Security Awareness For DTU Biosustain

 It wasn’t the only reason to make the video, as Mads admits that it was also for fun.

 “Maybe it was also kind of a selfish project because I thought it was fun to do.
-But it was primarily to create a wake-up call and to have a chance of playing on all the stereotypes out there.
+But it was primarily to create a wake-up call and have a chance to play around with stereotypes.
 It should be some fun awareness.”